No Keyword Required

 Browse eBay Without a Keyword

 Sometimes you know the category but not the right words.
-AuctionMapper is the only tool that displays all 17,000+ eBay categories upfront, letting you browse and discover without typing a single search term.
+AuctionMapper displays all 20,000+ eBay categories upfront, letting you browse and discover without typing a single search term.

 Why Keyword-Free Browsing Matters